MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-object.md

 The report object is typically used for one of the following three different scenarios:
 - analytical reports, where the output is meant for online consumption of data.
 - document reports, where the output is meant for print.
-- processing-only reports, where there is no output.
+- processing-only reports, where there's no output.
 In this case, the report object is typically used with a request page to let the user set filters/options for the operation.

-Creating a report consists of two primary tasks; the first task is to create the underlying data model and for analytical and document reports the second task is to define the visual layout that displays the data.
-The report object defines the underlying data model and specifies which database tables and fields to pull data from.
+Creating a report consists of two primary tasks; the first task is to create the underlying data model, and for analytical and document reports, the second task is to define the visual layout that displays the data.
+The report object defines the underlying data model and specifies, which database tables and fields to pull data from.
 When the report is run, that data is displayed in a specified layout; the visual layout, which determines the content and format of a report when it's viewed and printed.

 For more information about defining database tables and fields, see [Defining a Report Dataset](devenv-report-dataset.md).
 For more information about the Report data type, see [Report Data Type](methods-auto/report/report-data-type.md).